Auryte/star-wars/README.md

 npm test

-**Deployment**
+# **Deployment**

 The Star Wars Films Project is deployed and accessible online.
-You can visit the live application at [star-wars-theta-one.vercel.app]().
+You can visit the live application at https://star-wars-theta-one.vercel.app/.
 Explore the Star Wars universe and enjoy the features provided by this web application!

 Feel free to report issues, or suggest improvements.
 May the Force be with you! 🌟🚀